Top Resources to Leverage Storytelling for Sustainability

 Image by Joshua J. Cotten on Unsplash

 Stories are powerful.
 They shape your organisation’s culture and its decision-making.
 Yet, many companies are not sure how to best leverage storytelling for sustainability.
-We share what we have learned and point you to some of our favourite resources.
+We share what we have learned about how stories and storytelling support change and point you to some of our favourite resources.

 How do leading companies leverage storytelling for sustainability?